danielnehrig/nvim/Readme.md

 ## Pitch

 This Config represents a full IDE experience\
-Focus on idiomatic mappings with simplicity
+Focus on idiomatic opinionated mappings with simplicity\
+I've been using vim for over 10 years by now and think u know a few things about it\
+to make a proper config

 <details>
 <summary>Synopsis</summary>